blend-capital/blend-whitepaper/whitepaper.md

 #### Auction Fill

-At any point, a liquidator can fill the auction and repay a portion of the user’s liability in exchange for a portion of their collateral.
-The amount of the user’s liability which must be repaid is the Target Liquidation Amount.
-It is calculated when the auction is filled using the formula below.
-If the calculated amount is larger than the liability position associated with the auction, the full liability position is treated as the target liquidation amount.
+At any point, a liquidator can fill the auction and repay the Bid Modifier adjusted auction liability in exchange for the Lot Modifier adjusted auctioned collateral.

-**Target Liquidation Amount Formula:**

-$B*\frac{\frac{1.02*L}{\overline{O}}-C*\overline{K}}{\frac{1.02}{O}-/frac{2K}{1+OK}}$

-Where:\
-$B = Bid modifier\
-$L$ = Total value of the user’s liability positions in the lending pool\
-$O$ = Liability Factor of the liability being repaid by the liquidator\
-$\overline{O}$ = Average Liability Factor of the user’s liability positions in the lending pool\
-$C$ = Total value of the user’s collateral positions in the lending pool\
-$K$ = Collateral Factor of the collateral being auctioned\
-$\overline{K}$ = Average Collateral Factor of all the user’s collateral positions in the lending pool

 ### Price Oracles

-Price oracles are used extensively for determining if a borrower’s outstanding and potential liabilities are sufficiently collateralized or not.
+Price oracles are used extensively to determine whether a borrower’s outstanding and potential liabilities are sufficiently collateralized.
 Each isolated lending pool specifies a price oracle to use on creation.
-The pool creator can select any deployed oracle contract as long as the oracle implements the expected BlendOracle trait, and all assets supported by the pool can fetch USD-denominated prices from the oracle.\
+The pool creator can select any deployed oracle contract as long as the oracle implements the expected BlendOracle trait, and all assets supported by the pool can fetch USD-denominated prices from the oracle.

 ## Governance and Decentralization